-Ecological condition of groundwater-dependent ecosystems is affected by a range of factors, of which the water regime is just one.
-Other factors include fire, insect attack, clearing, weed invasion, pollution and disturbance.
+The ecological condition of groundwater-dependent ecosystems is affected by a number of factors of which the water regime is just one.
+Other factors include fire, insect attack, disease, weed invasion, pollution and disturbance from changing land use.
 Similarly, groundwater abstraction is just one of the factors that can affect the water regime of an ecosystem.
-Others include changes in rainfall patterns, fire, and other land use changes including urbanisation.
-We use the results of environmental monitoring to continually improve our understanding of the relationship between water levels and ecological condition.
+Others include changes in rainfall patterns, fire and land use changes such as urbanisation.

+The department uses the results of environmental monitoring, carried out each spring in the reporting period, to continually improve its understanding of the relationship between water levels and ecological condition.
 The information is also used to manage abstraction at priority locations, reducing abstraction where it is likely to improve ecological condition.